covid-19-sds/covid-19-sds.github.io/index.md

 We used de-identified mobility data and sociodemographic data from the Boston area, from Cubeiq and US Census, respectively.
 The de-identified mobility data is from users who opted in to share their data anonymously.

-We use it to generate one network describing the contact patterns of about 85.000 agents in the Boston area during a period of four months and three layers (Community, Households and Schools).
+We use it to generate one network describing the contact patterns of about 100.000 agents in the Boston area during a period of four months and three layers (Community, Households and Schools).

-The community layer is based on mobility data, the households layer is built from census data for generating children and parents or people living alone come from the individuals present in the community, and finally, the schools layer is based on children from households.
+The community layer is based on mobility data, the households layer is built from census data, and finally, the schools layer is based on the geographical location of children.

-Probabilities of contact are based on the time of two individuals being in the same place.

 ![Best social distance strategy](/assets/images/boston_population.png)

 In the previous chart we can see the distribution of adults and children in the population by US Census block groups in the Boston area.
-The Adult population comes from real world mobility data and children are synthetically generated with the help of the US Census data about Household type by size and Family type by presence of children under 18 years.
+The Adult population comes from real world mobility data and children are synthetically generated using the US Census.

 ### _Calibrating layer weights using historical ILI data and a SIR model_

 Initially, the weight of each link measures a different quantity.
 Links in households and schools have a weight equal to 1.

-Conversely, links in the community layer are a measure of time, since it is the product of the fraction of time that individuals i and j have been in the same place
+Conversely, links in the community layer are a measure of time, since it is the product of the fraction of time that individuals i and j have been in the same place.

+To calibrate the relative importance of each layer we fit a SIR model to the propagation of a typical ILI [1].

 ### _SEIR model for modelling the COVID-19 epidemic_